mnooner256/pyqrcode/docs/rendering.rst

 Rendering QR Codes
 ******************

 There are three possible formats for rendering the QR Code.
-The first is to render it as a string of 1's and 0's.
-There are also two image based renderers.
-Both allow you to set the colors used.
-They also take a scaling factor, that way each module is not rendered as 1 pixel.
+There are two image based renderers and two text based renderers.
+Three of the renderers allow you to set the colors used, and a scaling factor, that way each module is not rendered as 1 pixel.

 Text Rendering
 ==============

-The pyqrcode module includes a text renderer.
+The pyqrcode module includes a basic text renderer.
 This will return a string containing the QR code as a string of 1's and 0's, with each row of the code on a new line.
 A :term:`data module` in the QR Code is represented by a 1.
 Likewise, 0 is used to represent the background of the code.